Meet the Team

 Electoral Intern

-Diana is a freshman at Tufts University, majoring in Environmental Science and Anthropology.
+Diana is a rising sophomore at Tufts University, majoring in Environmental Science and International Relations.
 She is from Colorado, which inspired a love of hiking, skiing, and beautiful mountain landscapes.
-She enjoys communicating with others in a variety of ways through both music and activism.
+She loves teaching others about the environment and ways to protect it, and she is particularly passionate about native plants and pollinators.

 • Suguru D'Agostino